The meeting of Marius Sestier and H. Walter Barnett

 And there is no mention of Barnett in connection with the cinématographe until almost 2 weeks after Sestier arrived in Sydney, and a week after the first advertisements for exhibitions were published.
 If he had known it was coming to, or was actually in, Sydney, surely he would have publicised it earlier.
 Nor has any contemporary record been found of Barnett stating that he was responsible for bringing Sestier and the cinématographe to Australia.

 There is another scenario for Sestier meeting Barnett that is worth consideration.
-In mid-September 1896, when Sestier arrived in Sydney, Barnett was living at 94 Elizabeth Bay Road, Elizabeth Bay, Sydney, and he had previously lived at 49 Elizabeth Bay Road.
+Up till mid-September 1896, when Sestier arrived in Sydney, the Barnetts had been living at 94 Elizabeth Bay Road, Elizabeth Bay, Sydney, and had previously lived at 49 Elizabeth Bay Road.
 At number 53 was Eugène Blanc, the principal Australian agent for the Compagnie des Messageries Maritimes, and it is not unlikely that in this well-to-do neighbourhood Barnett and Blanc had become acquainted.
-In 1896 Blanc visited France for business matters, and returned to Australia on the same voyage of the Polynésien that brought Sestier to Australia.
+And Blanc was an amateur photographer.26 In 1896 Blanc visited France for business matters, and returned to Australia on the same voyage of the Polynésien that took Sestier to Australia.
 (Blanc disembarked at Melbourne and returned to Sydney by train, so he arrived there a day before the ship.)
 Blanc would have seen (or at least known about) the on-board cinématographe presentations that Sestier gave for evening entertainment on the way from Colombo to Australia, and in all likelihood would have met Sestier.

 References and notes